mag3sticl/shinywatcher/README.md

 Get support on this [Discord Server](https://discord.gg/cMZs5tk)

+Shiny watcher plugin is not a standalone feature and is not something to put in your phone.
+It is a feature from a very complex system that you have to understand.
+If you don't understand the Wiki and how to make your own map, you don't have any way to use it yourself.

 Shiny Watcher checks your DB for active Shinies and then sends a notification to Discord if it finds any.
 It allows you to filter out Pokemon and Workers as well as connect a Login E-Mail to every worker.

 Notifications are in the format: `Pokemon-name IV% Level# CP# Gender:symbol; Despawns: Time (time left); Worker name (account/email or PTC)`.
 On Android devices, the coordinates are embeded so you can copy them by long-pressing (for ~2 seconds).
 Fast and easy.
 There's also an option to optimize what is displayed for iOS.